Domy24/rpmodel/README.md

 make initmigrations
 ```

 and replace the env.py new file, with the saved env.py file.
-I pushed the migrations file because contains the env.py configured file.
+The repository contains the env.py file correctly configured.

 ## API key